Key Concepts in Natural Language Processing

 Dr. Manion presented the "Natural Language Processing: A Brief Tutorial for Health Systems" webinar for the Houston, TX chapter of HIMSS in February 2021.

 This eBook overviews key concepts presented during Dr. Manion's webinar.

 Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) and Computer Science that applies algorithmic approaches to derive data and information from textual information.

 Studies have shown that 80% to 90% of available information and data in Electronic Health Record (EHR) text artifacts (notes, H&P, radiology, pathology, etc.) remain accessible ONLY through the text notes.

 Is NLP Being Used in Healthcare Settings?

-Yes, there are both public domain and commercial software packages available for clinical NLP.
-Systems are rated across a number of tasks to achieve a F1-performance of at least 90% accuracy.
-National and international challenge projects are used to test NLP systems against known results to check accuracy level.
+Yes, both public domain and commercial software packages are available for clinical NLP.
+Systems are rated across a number of tasks to achieve an F1 performance of at least 90% accuracy.
+National and international challenge projects are used to test NLP systems against known results to check the accuracy level.

 NLP is highly regarded by:

 The pharmaceutical, health IT, insurance, and academic medicine industries